spencermountain/unrequired/README.md

 */
 ```

+There are probably some caveats to this.

+It atleast attempts to support `esmodules`, `.mjs files`, and some other things.

+it won't catch any unrequired `.json` files.

-There are probably some caveats to this, but running it may be helpful in a large javascript project.
+running it may be helpful in a large javascript project! who knows.

 It uses [rollup](https://rollupjs.org) ⭐️